Power Automate: SharePoint OData Filter Queries for DateTime & utcNow() [Examples]

 dateTime le '@{utcNow()}'

-// Use 'lt' to exclude current time
+// Use 'lt' to exclude the exact current second

 Result